A hit and run accident in a Paris taxi confirmed the prayer warrior and revealed the skeptic. Sadly, I was the skeptic.

 After landing at Charles de Gaulle Airport and picking up our bags at the carousel, we bought our museum passes and bus tickets at the tourism desk.
 The nice lady there warned us to make sure we used only official Paris taxis and pointed us toward the taxi stand.

-Our taxi driver – who did speak a little English – loaded our bags and we got settled into the back seat for the ride into the city.
+Our taxi driver – who did speak a little English – loaded our bags and we settled into the back seat for the ride into the city.
 About 20 minutes later, as we cruised down the four-lane highway, we felt a jolt and heard that ugly metal on metal sound.
 Lisa began to pray fully trusting God would protect and provide.

 With rush-hour traffic continuing to pour past us, we stopped and our driver rolled his window down to talk to the offending driver.
 They decided to get the cars off to the shoulder and talk again.
 We limped across four lanes of traffic only to discover the other driver had simply gone on his merry way.

 Our driver got out to access the damage.
 Back right quarter panel – smashed.
 Right rear tire – busted.
 He returned to the driver’s seat and announced he had to get off the highway and change the tire.
 He would call us another taxi.
-I began to pray, worried that this little drama could be an elaborate ruse to rob two naïve American tourists.
+I worried that this little drama could be an elaborate ruse to rob two naïve American tourists.

 Later Lisa and I compared notes on the event.
 She told me what she had been thinking and I told her what I had been thinking.
 I felt a bit spiritually weak for not trusting God more.
 Why couldn’t I simply believe and obey Philippians 4:6?